lmbek/NineNineFive/README.md

 Welcome to my GitHub profile, you can connect with me on <a href="https://www.linkedin.com/in/lmbek/" target="_blank" color="white">LinkedIn</a>, <a href="https://lmbek.dk" target="_blank">Lmbek.dk</a> or Discord (username: lmbek), if you are a programmer who want to collaborate.

 ## About me
 Software Developer from Middle Jutland, Denmark.
 Im the CEO of Beksoft ApS a company that focuses on Software Development on the full scale; from requirement specification to implementation, testing, releasing and maintaining.
 We mostly focus on webbased technology, native technology, cross platform and cloud services.
-I've been developing IT Systems my whole life, don't underestimate my knowledge.
+I've been developing IT Systems my whole life, don't underestimate my knowledge and growth.

 ## Main Languages, Tools & Services (professional):
 * Serverside: Go, C#, Java, JavaScript
 * Markup, data & more: HTML, GOHTML, CSS, XML, JSON, CSV
-* Databases: MySQL, Sqlite, MongoDB, Config files
+* Databases: MySQL, Sqlite, MongoDB, Postgres, Filesystem
-* Coding IDE: IntelliJ Ultimate, Rider, Goland, CLion, Visual Code, Visual Studio
+* Coding IDE: Goland, IntelliJ Ultimate, Rider, CLion, Visual Code, Visual Studio
-* Servers: Hetzner Cloud and VPS (linux servers)
+* Servers: Ubuntu, CentOS, Hetzner Cloud and VPS (linux servers), Digital Ocean, AWS
+* Containerization: Docker, Kubernetes, Snapshots
-* Automations: Bash, Shell, GitHub Actions / GitHub Automations, Docker, Circleci
+* Automations: GitHub Actions / GitHub Automations, Docker, Circleci
+* Terminals: Terminal, CMD

 ## Other Languages and Tools:
 * Serverside: PHP, C, C++, Kotlin